joeressler/PorcelAIn/PorcelAIn-Architecture.md

 ## Project Overview

 PorcelAIn is a lightweight .NET 10 RESTful API for hosting a single local Large Language Model (LLM) or Small Language Model (SLM).
-Built with minimal APIs and zero-ceremony approach, it provides HTTP endpoints for text generation with support for ONNX, GGUF, and Hugging Face model formats.
+Built with minimal APIs and zero-ceremony approach, it provides HTTP endpoints for text generation with support for PyTorch (.pt/.pth), ONNX, and Hugging Face model formats.
 The model type and path are configured via appsettings.json for maximum simplicity.

 ## Architecture Philosophy